KimSeoYe/xv6_study/Lab2_scheduling/README.md

 # Lab 2.
 Scheduling

+### Goal

-**Goal** : Changing a simple round-robin scheduler to a priority scheduler
+Changing a simple round-robin scheduler to a priority scheduler

 ### 0. Add a priority value to each process